 State funding for local transportation projects is available primarily through the State Transportation Improvement Program (STIP).
-It is anticipated that the California Transportation Commission (CTC) will finalize the Fund Estimate (FE) for the 2018 STIP in March 2018.
+It is anticipated that the California Transportation Commission (CTC) will adopt the 2020 STIP in March 2020.
 C/CAG recommends a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation to the California Transportation Commission (CTC).
-The C/CAG Board adopted list of projects in San Mateo County for the 2018 STIP is in Table X.
+The C/CAG Board adopted list of projects in San Mateo County for the 2020 STIP is in Table X.

-Table X: 2018 State Transportation Improvement Program for San Mateo County
+Table X: 2020 State Transportation Improvement Program for San Mateo County